 Therefore, an adaptive legal and ethical framework is needed to allow research to ensure the safe development of discoveries without hindering their implementation.
-EU programmes should be coordinated with national priorities of national governments, setting out a joint strategy and action plan in consultation with all stakeholders (SPH 2016).
+EU programmes should be coordinated with national priorities of national governments, setting out a joint strategy and action plan in consultation with all stakeholders (SPH, 2016).
 Such comprehensive research policy requires scientific leadership, continuity and broad consultation at a scale that takes full advantage of the European Research Area.
 A European Council for Health Research could be the next step in building health research for the next era.
-This Council would connect several European bodies with national bodies across ministries of health, science and innovation, with representatives of citizens and patients, and with public and private actors to solve existing fragmentation issues and optimize resource allocation (SPH 2018).
+This Council would connect several European bodies with national bodies across ministries of health, science and innovation, with representatives of citizens and patients, and with public and private actors to solve existing fragmentation issues and optimize resource allocation (SPH, 2018).

-Do you want to know more?
 Have a look at: Scientific Panel for Health (SPH).
 Building the future of health research.
 Proposal for a European Council for Health Research.
-2018https://ec.europa.eu/programmes/horizon2020/sites/horizon2020/files/building the future of health research sph 22052018 final.pdf Full reference available at: http://www.isinnovasc.org/Survey/RARE2030/Final_References.pdf
+2018https://ec.europa.eu/programmes/horizon2020/sites/horizon2020/files/building the future of health research sph 22052018 final.pdf